Storidge/cio-user-guide/getting_started/volumes.md

 # Using volumes

 Volumes are used by applications for persistent storage.

+<h3>Create volumes</h3>

-They can be created using the `cio volume create` command with the following options:
+Volumes can be created using the `cio volume create` command with the following options:

 ```
 volume create parameters